-- Unstructured data is the hidden threat in digital businesses and one that cannot be ignored. - Information governance and cybersecurity need to work together to minimize the impacts of security incidents and data breaches. - Data remediation, which doesn't just mean deletion, is key to addressing numerous problems caused by storing and collecting too much data. - Create a community of information governance advocates and stakeholders to support information governance programs and efforts. - Information governance needs to be embedded within a company culture, which means you need to ensure the conversation is happening at an executive level too. - 1 Dwight Davis, "AI Unleashes the Power of Unstructured Data," CIO, July 9, 2019, https://bit.ly/3pc1xUI. - 2 IBM Security, Cost of a Data Breach Report 2020, July 2020, https://ibm.co/2SLhUf9. - 3 Catalin Cimpanu, "Microsoft discloses security breach of customer support database," ZDNet, January 22, 2020, https://zd.net/3fZyakC.
+- Unstructured data is the hidden threat in digital businesses and one that cannot be ignored. - Information governance and cybersecurity need to work together to minimize the impacts of security incidents and data breaches. - Data remediation, which doesn't just mean deletion, is key to address numerous problems caused by storing and collecting too much data. - Create a community of information governance advocates and stakeholders to support information governance programs and efforts. - Information governance needs to be embedded into a company culture, which means you need to ensure the conversation is happening at an executive level, too.

+1 Dwight Davis, "AI Unleashes the Power of Unstructured Data," CIO Magazine, July 9, 2019, https://bit.ly/3pc1xUI.